m0rph-1/m0rph-1.github.io/_posts/2019-10-12-AbsoZeds-SafeHarbor.md

 ![screenshot](/assets/images/safeharbor/bank_rfi1.PNG)

 This isn't a total loss as we got a blank page rather than being redirected back to the dashboard.
-Let's try using some of the PHP streams we used earlier and see if we can get some more info.
+Let's try using some of the PHP streams we saw earlier and see if we can get some more info.

 ![screenshot](/assets/images/safeharbor/bank_rfi2.PNG)